dregmi08/cse15l-lab-reports/week1labreport.md

 __Step 6__ : Messages/Passwords
 If you are connecting to the server for the first time, then you will get a question about whether you want to continue connecting.
 Type yes in the terminal and press enter.You will then be asked to type in the password that corresponds to your course-specific account.
 When doing so, the characters you type won't show up in the terminal, but they are being entered.
 After typing your password and pressing enter, you are now ready to run commands using th ecommand line.

+__Step 7__ : Trying Some Commands
+Here are some of the commands that I used: cd ~ cd ls -lat ls -a pwd mkdir cp (cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/) cat /home/linux/ieng6/cs15lwi23/public/hello.txt

+And you're done! through following these exact steps, you should've connected to the CSE Basement server, be able to log in, and run the commands.